 operate, due to the inherent asymmetry of the design.
 In particular, the

 weapon is designed to be used resting on the right side of the body.

 However, contrary to popular movie and other contemporary depictions,

 the weapon should never be used with the left hand holding the magazine,

 rather the barrel jacket should be gripped.
-Spent shell ejection to the
+Often called a "Small Metal Gun" by

 SELF LOADING RIFLE (SLR)